Skip to content

 GameState/round-1/state # thing with hierarchical name

 The first segment is always the shape name.
 Everything after the first / is the thing name.
-Thing names can contain / for hierarchical organization.
+Thing names can contain / for hierarchical organization — see Naming as Navigation for how this hierarchy enables scoped queries, predictive navigation, and event routing.

 For cross-repo references, use the fully qualified form: